treadwelllane/lua-santoku-tsetlin/doc/l-sth.md

 All supervision is injected during graph construction through a virtual node architecture.
-Virtual nodes represent latent concepts, classes, or bipartite connections without observable features, existing only as structural connections.
-Documents connect to virtual nodes based on ground-truth relationships, creating a heterogeneous graph with multiple node types.
+Virtual nodes represent latent concepts, classes, or bipartite connections with features restricted to their designated rank level.
+Documents connect to virtual nodes based on ground-truth relationships, creating a heterogeneous graph (e.g., involving document and virtual node types like category, author, etc.).

 When multiple labelings exist (e.g., document categories and authors), each gets its own virtual node type.
-The system assigns ranks to edge types: document-virtual_A edges might be rank 0, document-virtual_B edges rank 1, and document-document edges rank 2.
-Edge weights decay exponentially with rank, normalized by the sum of per-rank weights.
+The system assigns ranks to edge types based on importance (lower rank = higher importance).
+Virtual node edges receive higher priority (lower rank values) than document-document edges.
+For example, in a system with text features and class labels: document-class edges are rank 0 (highest importance), document-author edges might be rank 1, and document-document edges are rank 2 (lower importance).
+Edge weights are computed via a unified function: `w(i, j) = Σ[sim_r(i, j) * exp(-r * decay)] / Σ[exp(-r * decay)]`, where `sim_r(i, j)` computes similarity between nodes i and j considering only features at rank r.
 This exponential decay pairs naturally with the log-space mapping in reconstruction error, ensuring supervision shapes the manifold structure hierarchically.

+Each virtual node type operates at a specific rank level (e.g., class labels at rank 0, authors at rank 1).
+When computing similarities, virtual nodes only match features at their rank, while documents use features across all ranks.
-Document to document edge weights use symmetric similarity measures appropriate for the data, such as set-based similarity over text features with IDF weighting.
-Document to virtual node weights can use similar approaches, potentially downweighting high-degree virtual nodes.
+This ensures clean semantic separation with hierarchical importance.
+Document to document edge weights use symmetric similarity measures appropriate for the data, such as set-based similarity over text features.
+Document to virtual node weights are computed through the same unified function, automatically handling rank-specific matching, potentially downweighting high-degree virtual nodes.
 Higher-rank edges create progressively looser clustering (e.g., documents of the same category cluster tighter than documents of the same author, followed by documents sharing text features).

 ### Reconstruction-Optimized Bit Selection